 - 1 Yellow onion Small

-- 2 tbsp ginger Minced/Chopped, about 1 inch piece
+- 2 tablespoon ginger Minced/Chopped, about 1 inch piece

-- 2 tsp soy sauce Lite or reduced sodium if possible
+- 2 teaspoon soy sauce Lite or reduced sodium if possible

-- 2 tbsp lemon juice Fresh, about 1 lemon's juice
+- 2 tablespoon lemon juice Fresh, about 1 lemon's juice

 - Prepare the shrimp by rinsing it and placing it on a paper towel next to the other ingredients at the wok.